AlFe23/GIS_tools/README.md

 # GIS Tools

 A collection of utilities for working with geospatial datasets.
-The project is currently scaffolded with example scripts and documentation placeholders.
+The project includes tools for data conversion, processing, and image enhancement.

 ## Structure

 - `scripts/`: Python scripts for data conversion and processing.
-- `examples/`: Example notebooks or walkthroughs demonstrating how to use the tools.
+- `examples/`: Example notebooks and scripts demonstrating how to use the tools.

 ## Getting Started